Onward-Delivery/onward-materialize-dbt/README.md

 3. pip install dbt-materialize
 4. configure profiles.yml file with materialize connection
-5. make changes in repo (the models are stored in the models/sources and models/materializedviews paths)
+5. make changes in repo (the models are stored in the models/sources and models/materializedviews paths) The name of the file is the name of the table in the database
-6. dbt docs generate
+7. dbt docs generate
-7. dbt docs serve (this allows you to view the docs and lineage graph of data flow)
+8. dbt docs serve (this allows you to view the docs and lineage graph of data flow)
-8. dbt run
+9. dbt run
-9. push changes back to remote branch
+10. push changes back to remote branch